spences10/scottspence.me/src/pages/md/faq.md

 ## Your skills look like a great match for this position we have.
 Can we have a quick five minute phone call to chat?

-You are welcome to my phone number to call but I won't answer it unless there is a prior arrangement or a recognise your number.
+You are welcome to my phone number to call but I won't answer it unless there is a prior arrangement or I recognise your number.
 I prefer to avoid phone calls for these reasons:

 - I'm on a [maker's schedule], which means interruptions are